bloomberg/container-timing/README.md

 ## Nested Container Roots

-Nesting behaviour needs to be considered, for now we have 3 options, and we may be able to offer the developer all 3 options or we will trim this down as this proposal is developed.
+Nesting behaviour needs to be considered.
+For now we have 3 options, and we may be able to offer the developer all 3 options or we will trim this down as this proposal is developed.

 ### Ignore (default)

-The simplest option is to just ignore any content within an inner container, developers may want this because once you hit an annotated boundary it will be of another concern, the developer may only want to measure the performance of their own content and not what is coming from something else.
+The simplest option is to just ignore any content within an inner container.
+Developers may want this because once you hit an annotated boundary it will be of another concern, the developer may only want to measure the performance of their own content and not what is coming from something else.
 We may also want to add some ways for developers to just ignore content in general (such as ads which are out of the developer's control, see [Questions](#heading=h.elcf4k4aph14)).
 See below for a visual example.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./docs/img/nested-ignore-dark.svg">